-2052 Labour Act (Fair Wages and Hours of Regulate the wages and hours of labour for construction workers engaged in projects funded by Labour Regulations), C.R.C.
-1978, c. the Government of Canada.
-Every contract shall include a provision that the contractor shall post 1015, s.
-14; as am; SOR/99-362, s.
-6 and keep posted in a conspicuous place on the premises where work is being carried out or on premises occupied or used by workers engaged in or carrying out the work a copy of the schedule of wage rates applicable under the contract, a copy of the contractual provisions requiring the payment of fair wages, and a copy of any change in wages to be paid under the contract; keep books and records showing the names, addresses, classifications of employment and work of all workers employed under a contract and the rate of wages to be paid, wages paid and daily hours worked by the workers; and permit, at all reasonable times, an inspector to inspect their books, records and premises and provide an inspector with access to the contractor's premises for that purpose.
+2052 Labour Act (Fair Wages and Hours Regulate the wages and hours of labour for construction workers engaged in projects funded by Labour Regulations), C.R.C.
+1978, c 1015, s.
+14; as am; SOR/99-362, s. · premises occupied or used by workers engaged in or carrying out the work a copy of the schedule of wage rates applicable under the contract, a copy of the contractual provisions requiring the payment of fair wages, and a copy of any change in wages to be paid under the contract; keep books and records showing the names, addresses, classifications of employment and work of all · workers employed under a contract and the rate of wages to be paid, wages paid and daily hours worked by the workers; and permit, at all reasonable times, an inspector to inspect their books, records and premises and provide an inspector with access to the contractor's premises for that purpose.
 2053 Labour Relations Act, 1995, S.O.
 Each party to a collective agreement shall file one copy with the Minister of Labour.
 1995, c.l, Sched.
-A, s.90 Limitations Act, 2002 S.O.
+A, s.90 2054 Limitations Act, 2002 S.O.
 2002, This Act applies to claims pursued in court proceedings.
-A proceeding shall not be commenced in Requirement 2 years for most chapter 24 Schedule B respect of a claim after the second anniversary of the day on which the claim was discovered.
-TATAL claims; 15 years for The limitation period of 2 years does not apply to Minors or Incapable persons.
+A proceeding shall not be commenced in Requirement 2 years for most chapter 24 Schedule B respect of a claim after the second anniversary of the day on which the claim was discovered. claims; 15 years for The limitation period of 2 years does not apply to Minors or Incapable persons.
 However, the minors or incapable ultimate limitation period for claims is 15 years after the act or omission on which the claim is persons. based took place.
 There is no limitation period for a few exceptions stated in this Act under s.
-16 l· (1).
+16 (1).
 A limitation period may be suspended or extended by an agreement made on or after October 19, 2006.
-2055 Ministry of Community and Social From time to time the Lieutenant Governor in Council or the Minister may direct payment of Services Act, R.S.O.
+2055 Ministry of Community and Social From time to time the Lieutenant Governor in Council or the Minister may direct payment of Services Act, R.S.0.
 1990, c.M.20, grants and contributions for consultation, research and evaluation services with respect to s.11, s.12. programs of social services, community services and social planning and for the provision, · encouragement and development of credit counselling services and other social or community services.
 Agreements may be made with organizations, municipalities or other persons or corporations respecting the provision of social services and community services including items, facilities and personnel.
 2056 Ministry of Community and Social An inspection of any book, record or account respecting the grant may be made by the Ministry Services Act, R.S.O.
 1990, c.
-M.20, s.
-9 of Community and Social Services and may require a recipient of a grant to prepare and submit a financial statement.
+M.20, s 9 of Community and Social Services and may require a recipient of a grant to prepare and submit a financial statement.